 Unlike the previous Lightroom release, this iteration does not allow you to view a photo in full size before importing it.

-Using Lightroom CC as a color correction tool, you will get all the necessary lighting adjustment sliders: Exposure, Contrast, Glare, Shadows, White and Black, Clarity, Vibrance and more.
+Using Lightroom as a color correction tool, you will get all the necessary lighting adjustment sliders: Exposure, Contrast, Glare, Shadows, White and Black, Clarity, Vibrance and more.

 A well-designed Auto Mode works really great, but it seems to me that it overdoes with the HDR setting.
 Shadows and bright areas of the photo were properly configured, without touching the shadow pattern.

-Lightroom CC allows you to apply filter effects using the “Sets” button which is located at the bottom of the window.
+Lightroom allows you to apply filter effects using the “Sets” button which is located at the bottom of the window.

 You will have access to a quite large list of color settings: black and white, grain and vignetting.
 I like that Lightroom allows seeing the effect in real time just by hovering over the filter.